openstack/ceilometer/doc/source/contributor/new_resource_types.rst

     to be run to apply the change to Gnocchi.

-With accomplishing sections above, don't forget to add a new resource type or attributes of a resource type into :the file:`ceilometer/dispatcher/data/gnocchi_resources.yaml`.
+With accomplishing sections above, don't forget to add a new resource type or attributes of a resource type into the :file:`ceilometer/publisher/data/gnocchi_resources.yaml`.